Admissions Requirements for the MFA-IFDI

 - official TOEFL scores (if applicable)

-- a digital portfolio: for students in digital imaging, a website with stills and for students in digital filmmaking, a sample of a prior production on vimeo, youtube, or personal website, or sample screenplay by email
+- a digital portfolio: for students in Filmmaking, please share a sample of a prior production via a link on vimeo, youtube, or personal website, or a sample screenplay; for students in Photography and Digital Imaging, please share a web link to samples of your work

-- three emailed letters of reference from individuals who can speak to the applicant's strengths as a potential student.
+- up to three letters of reference from individuals who can speak to your strengths as a potential student.

-- an emailed personal essay or statement of intent with respect to goals for the degree and artistic philosophy.
-Note: Applicants may, at the discretion of the M.F.A. admissions committee, also be requested to participate in personal interview.
+- a personal statement of intent with respect to your goals for the degree and artistic philosophy

 - a current resume